piktur/rhino_manifolds/README.md

 ## Review

 * 1 Degree Surfaces will often span multiple divisions. `ConvertToBezier` with Degree > 2 Nurbs Surfaces
-* Surface from EdgeCurves creates kink at edge
 * Mesh CatmullClark produces smoother geometry, but can only be converted to 2D from Rhino for Windows 6 and output is erratic

 ---